Lake110/CookBookr/README.md

 - Special thanks to the Django community for their excellent documentation and support.
 - Thanks to Heroku for providing a robust platform
+- Some code snippets adapted from Code Institute, Bootstrap and Django documentation